debezium/debezium-examples/debezium-platform/postgresql-kafka-example/README.md

 Preparing the Environment
 ---
 As the first step we will provision a local Kubernetes cluster using [minikube](https://minikube.sigs.k8s.io/docs/) and will install an ingress controller.
 For this example, considering a local setup, we will use the `/etc/hosts` to resolve the domain.
 The following script, when executed, will use minikube to provision a local k8s cluster named `debezium` and will add the required ingress controllers.
-It will also updarte the `/etc/hosts` to add the domain url.
+It will also update the `/etc/hosts` to add the domain url.

 ```sh
 ./create-environment.sh